 Blowing an exasperated breath, I take what I'm given and walk out.
 I don't know how long I can control my anger.
 Every day the fight to keep myself from exploding and burning this place to the ground intensifies.
 Stepping out into the warm breeze, I'm disappointed as I shiver, still feeling cold.
 Throwing my hoodie over my head, I contemplate; Do I head to the laundromat first or the nearest diner.
 Do I treat myself to a ten-dollar meal, or do I skip this one, order a coffee, and save the rest?

 Dragging my feet, I battle against self-pity.
-I don’t know how I’m managing to stay clean.
-Glancing around at the others homeless hiding in the shadows.
-They’re either with a bottle of liquor sealed to their lips or shooting up on some drug.
-I don’t judge them.
-They receive glances of disgust from the suited man, but no one can truly understand what’s it’s like unless you live the way we do.
+I don't know how I'm managing to stay clean.
+Glancing around I notice the other homeless hiding in the shadows, either with a bottle of liquor sealed to their lips or shooting up on some drug.
+I don't judge them.
+They receive glances of disgust from the suited man, but no one can truly understand what it's like unless you live the way we do.
 Liquor and drugs are the only escape from the harsh reality.
-For those brief moments, you’re caught up in a different world, a happier place, or so it seems.
-I would give anything to steer my mind away from my current thoughts, even if it’s just an illusion.
-However, I’m not willing to be caught in the clutches of addiction.
+For those brief moments, you're caught up in a different world, a happier place, or so it seems.
+I would give anything to steer my mind away from my current thoughts, even if it's just an illusion.
+However, I'm not willing to be caught in the clutches of addiction.
 Not yet, anyway.
-I haven’t entirely given up.
+I haven't entirely given up.
 There is still fight left in me.

-I’m not dreaming of much, just a one-bedroom apartment with a bed, sofa, and fridge.
-Fuck the electronics I’ve gone years without.
-I don’t need them now.
+I'm not dreaming of much, just a one-bedroom apartment with a bed, sofa, and fridge.
+Fuck, the electronics I've gone years without.
+I don't need them now.
 Hopefully, then I can land a job.
-I’m willing to do anything as long as this fear surfacing by the unknown outcome if I lose a fight disappears.
-“One day,” I mumble to myself before coming out of my thoughts at the commotion across the street.
+I'm willing to do anything as long as this fear surfacing by the unknown outcome of losing a fight disappears.
+"One day," I mumble to myself before being pulled out of my thoughts from a commotion across the street.